SeldonIO/seldon-core/docs-gb/kubernetes/hpa-rps-autoscaling.md

 ```
 {% endcode %}

-In the preceding HPA manifests, the scaling metric is exactly the same, and uses the exact same
+It is important to keep both the scaling metric and any scaling policies the same across the two
-parameters.
+HPA manifests.
 This is to ensure that both the Models and the Servers are scaled up/down at
 approximately the same time.
 Small variations in the scale-up time are expected because each HPA
 samples the metrics independently, at regular intervals.